|1||Radomsko, Lodz Voivodeship|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Lublin air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Lublin is currently 2.1 times the WHO annual air quality guideline value

 Moderate 56 US AQI